compulim/markdown-it-attrs-es5/README.md

 ### Modify your bundler configuration

-Webpack do not transpile code under `/node_modules/` unless specified explicitly.
-You can modify `webpack.config.js` to include `/node_modules/markdown-it-attrs/` and use `babel-loader` to transpile it on-the-fly.
+Some bundlers is configured not to transpile code under `/node_modules/` unless specified explicitly.
+You can modify bundler configuration to include `/node_modules/markdown-it-attrs/` and use Babel to transpile it while bundling.

 ## Contributions